The History of the Freistadt Alte Kameraden Band

 What I enjoy the most about German Girl in America is meeting new people and learning about all the ways they maintain their German Heritage here in America.
-Dale Blank has been sharing loads of wonderful information about a great band he plays with, the Alte Kamaraden.
+Dale Blank has been sharing loads of wonderful information about a great band he plays with, the Freistadt Alte Kamaraden.
 Since 1942 the band has been performing for festivals and events both here in the US, and in Germany.
-While they wear lederhosen and play Polkas to show off their heritage, they also proudly play patriotic American tunes to honor their “Victory Band” roots.
+While they wear Lederhosen and play Blaskapelle to show off their heritage, they also proudly play patriotic American tunes to honor their “Victory Band” roots.

 The Freistadt Alte Kameraden Band